 Dipartimento di Fisica, Università di Trento and BEC-INFM I-38050 Povo (TN) Italy

 2 Institut für Theoretische Physik, Universität Hannover D-30167 Hannover, Germany

 Accepted: 2 June 2004

 We discuss the effects of collisions on the expansion of a degenerate normal Fermi gas, following the sudden removal of the confining trap.
 Using a Boltzmann equation approach, we calculate the time dependence of the aspect ratio and the entropy increase of the expanding atomic cloud taking into account the collisional effects due to the deformation of the distribution function in momentum space.
 We find that in dilute gases the aspect ratio does not deviate significantly from the predictions of ballistic expansion.
 Conversely, if the trap is sufficiently elongated, the thermal broadening of the density distribution due to the entropy increase can be sizeable, revealing that even at zero temperature collisions are effective in a Fermi gas.

-03.75.Ss – Degenerate Fermi gases.
+PACS: 03.75.-b – Matter waves / 03.75.Ss – Degenerate Fermi gases

-© EDP Sciences 2004
+© EDP Sciences, 2004

 Current usage metrics show cumulative count of Article Views (full-text article views including HTML views, PDF and ePub downloads, according to the available data) and Abstracts Views on Vision4Press platform.

 Data correspond to usage on the plateform after 2015.
 The current usage metrics is available 48-96 hours after online publication and is updated daily on week days.